obu-labs/vinaya-notes-module/README.md

 ## Steps

 1. Fork this repo
-2. Fill in the metadata.yaml file with your folder's information
+2. Fill in the `metadata.yaml` file with your folder's information
-3. Update this README.md with your own introduction
+3. Update this `README.md` with your own introduction
 4. Copy over your notes
+5. When you're ready, set the "if" in `.github/workflows/release.yaml` to "true"
-5. Commit and push
+6. Commit and push
+7. You'll see a new release created with your notes and a `.vnm` file

 ## How it works